-The Cambodian people love a little charred protein.
-But they things a little differently to us Aussies when it comes to a barbie.
-Like my kids, they love cooked stuff on sticks.
-And not just any old stuff… well, actually I suppose it is pretty much every old stuff.
+Cambodian’s love a little charred protein.
+But they do things a bit differently to we Aussies when it comes to chucking another shrimp on the barbie.
+You see, they love stuff on sticks.
+And not just any old stuff… every old stuff.

-Today we start with a flashback to our beloved Cambodia, where we braved the local delicacies at 60 Road, a local street market stretching down a long road lined with street food sellers all barbecuing up everything form chicken and sausages to frogs and bull’s penis (yes, I said bull’s penis) as families gathered on picnic mats, and a small fun fair.
-This one is for the locals who come to enjoy an evening picnic with friends and family.
+Today we start with a flashback to our beloved Cambodia, where we braved the local delicacies at Siem Reap’s 60 Road.
+This local street market stretches down a long road lined with street food sellers barbecuing up everything from skewered chicken and frogs to snakes and bull’s penis (yes, I did say bull’s penis). long the sides of the road, families gather on mats to enjoy an evening picnic with friends and family.
 There’s even a small, rickety fun fair at the end.
-Lucky for us we were accompanied by the lovely folks from Cooks on Tuk Tuks who were able to help us tell the difference between pork sausage and pork sword as we ate our way through an assortment of barbecued delights.
+Lucky for us we were accompanied by the lovely folks from Cooks in Tuk Tuks who were able to help us differentiate between the pork sausage and pork sword as we ate our way through an assortment of barbecued delights.

 - 12 x 12-15 cm squid tubes, cleaned, tentacles finely diced and put aside

 - 8 king prawns, minced